 Through the Tropics…

 Even the late, great Capt.
-Jim Brincefield (of the Chesapeake Bay, and in his later days, North Carolina) wrote of encounters:
+Jim Brincefield (of the Chesapeake Bay, and in his later days, North Carolina) wrote of reports passed down through the years:

 Back in the days of the transatlantic crossings by wooden sailing ships many hazards would befall the captains, crew and passengers.
 Disease, pirates, shipwrecks, storms, etc., claimed the lives of a good percentage of the captains, crew and passengers attempting the dangerous voyage.
 Needless to say, a transatlantic crossing in the 17th and 18th centuries was a very risky endeavor.
 Often the vessels would stop along the way in tropical islands to gather provisions such as food and water.
 There the passengers and crew would often purchase wooden crates of bananas from the locals and bring them aboard the ship.
 These crates would have all manner of critters in them such as bugs, spiders, vermin and snakes.